 The memos allege that Altman “misrepresented facts to executives and board members, and deceived them about internal safety protocols."
 These weren’t the observations of a disgruntled employee — Sutskever was the company’s chief scientist and a board member, with direct visibility into both technical decisions and leadership behavior.

-Alongside the Sutskever memos, the investigation also references private notes from Dario Amodei, who co-founded Anthropic after leaving OpenAI.
+Alongside the Sutskever memos, the investigation also references private notes from Dario Amodei, who co-founded Anthropic after leaving OpenAI in 2021.
 Amodei’s notes reportedly concluded: “The problem with OpenAI is Sam himself."
+(Tech Brew)

 The Safety Promise vs. the Safety Reality

-The most concrete allegation concerns OpenAI’s superalignment team, announced in mid-2023 as the company’s commitment to solving the problem of AI alignment before superintelligence arrived.
+The most concrete allegation concerns OpenAI’s superalignment team, announced in July 2023 as the company’s commitment to solving the problem of AI alignment before superintelligence arrived.

-The promise: OpenAI pledged to dedicate “20% of the compute we’ve secured to date” to the superalignment effort — a commitment the company said was worth more than $1 billion.
-The team’s stated mission: preventing AI from causing “the disempowerment of humanity or even human extinction.”
+The promise: OpenAI pledged to dedicate “20% of the compute we’ve secured to date” to the superalignment effort.
+The team’s stated mission: preventing AI from causing “the disempowerment of humanity or even human extinction."

 The reality: Four people who worked on or closely with the team told The New Yorker that actual resources were “between one and two per cent” of the company’s compute.
-One researcher added that “most of the superalignment compute was actually on the oldest cluster with the worst chips,” while better hardware went to revenue-generating products.
+Fortune’s investigation independently corroborated that the 20% commitment was never fulfilled, and one researcher added that “most of the superalignment compute was actually on the oldest cluster with the worst chips,” while better hardware went to revenue-generating products.

 The gap between promise and delivery — 20% pledged vs. 1-2% delivered, on inferior hardware — represents the investigation’s most quantifiable claim.